 President Bush’s 2004 victory over Democrat John Kerry proved that in a race that divides the country this closely, these efforts can prove decisive.
 Late polls that year showed Bush virtually tied with Kerry.
 But because of Bush’s massive turnout drive, Republicans unexpectedly equaled Democrats as a share of the vote on Election Day (for the first time in a presidential race during the era of modern polling), and the incumbent squeezed by.

 This year, Obama’s team believes that its turnout machinery will produce an electorate with more minority and younger voters than most polls project.
 “It is going to be a different electorate ... than people are expecting,” Jim Messina, Obama’s campaign manager, says flatly.
 Conversely, Rich Beeson, Romney’s field director, believes that conservative and rural turnout will surge, as in 2010, which would tilt the electorate older and whiter.
 “We could exceed Bush in some of those rural counties,” he predicts.
 With voters starkly polarized across age, gender, educational, and, above all, racial lines, the winner next month may be the candidate who can most closely match Bush’s achievement—and produce an electorate that leans slightly more in his direction than pollsters expected.

 This column originally appeared in print as "The Ground Game."

-This article appears in the Oct.
-27, 2012, edition of National Journal.
+This article appears in the October 27, 2012, edition of National Journal Magazine.